iTwin/iTwinUI/CONTRIBUTING.md

 Need a feature or found a bug?
 Please create an [issue](https://github.com/iTwin/iTwinUI/issues).

+Have a question or suggestion?
+Please create a [discussion](https://github.com/iTwin/iTwinUI/discussions).

-Want to contribute by creating a PR?
+Want to contribute by creating a pull request?
 Great!
 [Fork the repo](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) and read further.

+---

 ## How to setup